The California Raptor Center Nursery

 Hack boxes allow birds to learn to fly and adapt to the wild without completely cutting them off from their caretakers.
 Food is placed on the boxes for several weeks as the bird learns to hunt.
 Over time, the birds will acquire their survival instincts and will no longer be dependent on the food left at the hack boxes.

-The California Raptor Center's hack boxes are located in Davis and at locations near surrounding towns such as Woodland and Placerville.
+The California Raptor Center's hack boxes are located in Davis and surrounding areas.

 Here's how it works: Birds are placed in the hack box at least a week before they begin to fly.
 A bird that already knows how to fly would likely not return to the box, which is why it's important to start early.